smorad/um_cisc_7404/05_to.typ

   0 "otherwise"
 ) $ #pause

-We have a name for this policy in control theory
+We have a name for this policy in control theory #pause

-*Question:* Anyone know what we call it?
+*Question:* Anyone know what we call it? #pause

 *Answer:* Model Predictive Control (MPC) or Receding Horizon Control

+/*
 ==
 MPC is arguably the best practical method for control #pause